-- B.S. or B.A. degree with an undergraduate overall GPA of 3.0 or greater from an accredited institution Students who are in their senior year of completing their undergraduate degree are eligible to apply for admission - Application to PTCAS.org Our program utilizes the Physical Therapy Centralized Application System (PTCAS), endorsed by the American Physical Therapy Association (APTA) - Completion of course prerequisites with a GPA of 3.0 or higher in the following:
+- B.S. or B.A. degree with an undergraduate overall GPA of 3.0 or greater from an accredited institution

+Students who are in their senior year of completing their undergraduate degree are eligible to apply for admission - Application to PTCAS.org Our program utilizes the Physical Therapy Centralized Application System (PTCAS), endorsed by the American Physical Therapy Association (APTA) - Completion of course prerequisites with a GPA of 3.0 or higher in the following:

-Biology (2 semesters, plus lab) • 8 semester hours Chemistry (2 semesters, plus lab) • 8 semester hours Physics (2 semesters, plus lab) • 8 semester hours Anatomy and Physiology (2 semesters) • 8 semester hours Psychology (2 semesters) • 6 semester hours Statistics (1 semester) • 3 semester hours Exercise Physiology (1 semester) • 3 semester hours
+Biology (2 semesters, plus lab) • 8 semester hours Chemistry (2 semesters, plus lab) • 8 semester hours Physics (2 semesters, plus lab) • 8 semester hours Anatomy and Physiology (2 semesters) • 8 semester hours Psychology (1 semesters) • 3 semester hours Statistics (1 semester) • 3 semester hours Exercise Physiology (1 semester) • 3 semester hours

-- Transcripts from all former institutions attended must be submitted - Graduate Record Examination (GRE) taken with scores reported (quantitative, verbal, analytical writing) - Three letters of recommendation (one academic; one professional (PT); one may be professional, academic or an athletic coach).
-Supplemental recommendation forms can be requested from Graduate Admissions. - Submission of an essay in the School Specific Questions section of the PTCAS application that describes the applicant's exposure to the profession of physical therapy.
-Examples of exposure to the profession may include employment/internship/observation/ volunteer hours, being a patient, witnessing a family member receiving PT, interviewing PTs and/or independent research. - · On-Site Interview (by invitation only) - TOEFL score (international students only)
+- · Transcripts from all former institutions attended must be submitted - Graduate Record Examination (GRE) taken with scores reported (quantitative, verbal, analytical writing) - Three letters of recommendation (one academic; one professional (PT); one may be professional, academic or an athletic coach).
+Supplemental recommendation forms can be requested from Graduate Admissions. - 30 observation hours of a licensed Physical Therapist in 2 distinct practice settings (examples: outpatient and inpatient, inpatient and pediatrics) - Virtual interview (by invitation only) - · TOEFL score (international students only)